hexalang/Hexa/docs/reference.md

 a ?? throw new Error("a is null") // Guard with throw out of function if `a` is `null`
 // NOTE `break` and `continue` are not allowed, this would lend to abuse in the loops making unreadable code

+// `value!` is a force unwrap operator -> esentially independent postfix operator x = value! // Removes the `?` from the type -> exception if value is null
+// Essentially same as `x = value ?? throw new Error("value is null")`

+// Those cases are not special operators, just `!` and then `.field` x = value!.field // Force unwrap and then access the field -> exception if value is null

-value!.field // Force unwrap -> exception if value is null value?.field // Optional chaining -> null if value is null
+// `value?` is an optional chaining operator that can only be used in a combination with some other operators value?.field // Optional chaining -> null if value is null value?.field ?? defaultValue // Optional chaining works with default value operator

 x = value!! // Force unwrap -> unchecked (zero-cost) and may crash elsewhere

-x = value! // Force unwrap -> exception if value is null
 // value!!.field // Not allowed to avoid confusion (`value!.field` would throw anyway due to immediate null-dereference)
 ```